kshetline/json-z/README.md

 [![npm bundle size](https://img.shields.io/bundlephobia/min/json-z.svg)](https://npmjs.org/package/json-z/)
 [![nggyu](https://json-z.org/nggyu.svg)](https://www.youtube.com/watch?v=dQw4w9WgXcQ)

-JSON-Z is a superset of [JSON] that aims to alleviate some limitations of JSON by expanding its syntax to include some productions from [ECMAScript 5.1], [ECMAScript 6.0], and later.
+JSON-Z is a superset of [JSON] (and of [JSONC] and [JSON5] as well) which aims to alleviate some limitations of JSON by expanding its syntax (as do JSONC and JSON5), and then go a bit further.

-The goal of JSON-Z is to increase flexibility of parsing while, by default, maintaining maximum compatibility with standard JSON for stringification.
-JSON-Z output, like JSON, is also valid JavaScript (with two *optional* exceptions).
+JSON-Z is designed to increase flexibility when parsing while, by default, maintaining maximum compatibility with standard JSON when stringifying data (unless the user, through optional settings, eschews this compatibility).

+JSON-Z output, like JSON and JSON5, is also valid JavaScript (with two *optional* exceptions).

+Even when the additional grammar features of JSON-Z are not needed, this library's replacer functions, reviver functions, and formatting capabilities provide additional capabilities which can be useful when dealing JSON and JSON5.

 This JavaScript library is the official reference implementation for JSON-Z parsing and serialization libraries.